adambard/learnxinyminutes-docs/csharp.html.markdown

                 // Spell failed
                 return false;
             }
-            // Suppose the API is quirky and sometimes returns a
-            // nonzero result code even if the spell succeeds catch(MagicServiceException ex) when (ex.Code == 117)
-            {
-                // Spell actually succeeded
-                return true;
-            }
-            // Other exceptions, or MagicServiceException where Code is not 42 or 117 catch(Exception ex) when (LogException(ex))
+            // Other exceptions, or MagicServiceException where Code is not 42 catch(Exception ex) when (LogException(ex))
             {
                 // Execution never reaches this block